Fixing a hole: Higher dimensions

 \begin{lem} If $k\leq d$ and $H\subset \RR^d$ is $(d,k)$-Horton, then, for any integers $a$ and $p$ with $p\geq 1$, the set $H_{a,p}$ is also $(d,k)$-Horton. \end{lem}

 \begin{proof} We will induct on $p$, $d$ and the complexity of the $(d,k)$-Horton set $H$.
 More precisely, we induct on the lexicographic ordering of $(d, p+c)$, where $c$ is the complexity.
-If $d=k$, then $H$ is $(d,k)$-Horton by rule 1 of Definition~\ref{def:horton}, so $H_{a,p}$ is also $(d,k)$-Horton by the same rule.
+If $d=k$, then $H$ is a levelled set in $\RR^k$ with level map of the form $\phi_H=a\pi_1+b$ for some $a,b\in\RR$ with $a\neq 0$ by rule 1 of Definition~\ref{def:horton}, so $H_{a,p}$ is also $(d,k)$-Horton by the same rule.
 If $H$ has complexity 0, i.e., $|\pi_1(H)|\leq 1$, then the result is also clear.
 Thus, we may assume that $H$ has been built from sets of lower complexity as in rule 3.

 If $p_d\mid p$, then $H_{a,p}=(H_{a,p_d})_{a',p/p_d}$ for some integer $a'$, where $H_{a,p_d}$ is $(d,k)$-Horton by assumption.
 Since $H_{a, p_d}$ has lower complexity and $p/p_d<p$, our induction hypothesis implies that $(H_{a,p_d})_{a',p/p_d}$ is $(d,k)$-Horton.
 So we only need to consider the case where $p_d$ and $p$ are coprime.
 To check that $H_{a,p}$ is $(d,k)$-Horton, we need to check that conditions 3(a), 3(b) and 3(c) of Definition~\ref{def:horton} are satisfied.